LexLeach/du-craft/README.md

 Fork of no longer maintained du-craft.net

-Currently in progress of syncing to game version 1.1.2
+Should be synchronized to game version 1.2.3

 ## Added
 - [x] All schematics base data (cost, time, qty)